t4k11/TwoMinuteDrill/README.md

 Note:

 The "Win Probability" shading from the main plot was determined using a logistic regression model.
 This model creates a smooth gradient of probabilities and is not able to reflect the changes in win probability that occur when you cross important score thresholds like -3 and -7.
-However, I intended for this to be mainly an exercise in visualization not predictive modelling, so logistic regression was chosen because it looks nicest :)